-Cops: Pennsylvania Uber driver pleaded for her life before passenger shot her dead
+Uber driver pleaded for her life before passenger shot her dead, police say

 She pleaded: “I’m begging you, I have four kids.”

 According to the footage described in the complaint, Mr Crew continued to hold the gun to the back of the driver’s neck, despite her protestations.
-A 9.34pm, he reached forward with his other hand and grabbed Ms Spicuzza’s phone off of the dashboard.
+At 9.34pm, he reached forward with his other hand and grabbed Ms Spicuzza’s phone off of the dashboard.

 “Do what I say and everything will be alright,” he said, before grabbing the dash camera before the video ends, the complaint reads – adding that money transfer apps were accessed on the woman’s phone following what is presumed to be her time of death.